-Planning and Sustainability Commission Review (August/September)
+Planning and Sustainability Commission Review (September 22)

-The Planning and Sustainability Commission (PSC) is holding a public hearing on September 22th on the proposals in this report.
-The public notice for the hearing is being sent to members of the public who have expressed interest in the project during the outreach period as well as to all those interested in legislative projects, and is posted on the project website.
-After the hearing and discussion the PSC will make a recommendation which will be forwarded to the City Council.
+The Planning and Sustainability Commission (PSC) held a public hearing on September 22th on the staff proposal.
+The public notice for the hearing was posted on the project website and was sent to members of the public who expressed interest in the project during the outreach period as well as to all those interested in legislative projects.
+The notice was mailed to over 600 individuals.
+At the hearing, four people provided testimony about the project.
+There was general support for the project, although some testifiers requested that additional flexibility be added to the code to address specific situations they had encountered.
+After the hearing, the PSC discussed the staff proposal and the testimony.
+The PSC determined that the proposal struck the right balance between code clarity and flexibility.
+The PSC voted unanimously to recommend that the City Council adopt the amendments as they were presented by staff.

-City Council Public Hearing (Fall/Winter 2015)
+City Council Public Hearing (November 12)

-Portland City Council will hold a public hearing on the Planning and Sustainability Commission's recommendations before making a final decision.
-The notice of this hearing will be mailed to those who testify at the PSC hearing, those who request notice and posted on the bureau's website.
+On November 12 the Portland City Council will hold a public hearing on the Planning and Sustainability Commission's recommendations, before making a final decision on the amendments.
+The notice of this hearing was mailed to those who testified at the PSC hearing and those who asked to be on the project mailing list.
+Information about the hearing is provided on the inside cover of this report and is posted on the Bureau of Planning and Sustainability's website at www.portlandoregon.gov/bps/ricap.